A King's Tale: Final Fantasy XV (Empty Clip Studios, 2016)

 Final Fantasy: The Spirits Within (Square Pictures, 2001)

-Also of note: The film's heroine, Aki Ross, was slated to be the first computer-generated actress and appear in multiple film roles, but owing to Spirits Within's tremendous financial failure and the subsequent closure of Square Films (in turn leading to Squaresoft's acquisition by Enix), that never quite happened.
+Also of note: The film's heroine, Aki Ross, was slated to be the first computer-generated actress and appear in numerous future film roles, but owing to Spirits Within's financial failure and the subsequent closure of Square Films, that never quite happened.
+In fact, the only other credit Square Films has to their name is a 3D-animated short called "Final Flight of the Osiris", which was shown to promote The Matrix Reloaded in theaters and later became part of the Enter the Matrix animated anthology.

 Final Fantasy VII: Advent Children (Visual Works/Square Enix, 2005)